- Players and Cards

-The game is probably of Scandinavian origin: it may be descended from the Swedish game Vändtia ("turn ten") and it is quite closely related to the Finnish game Paskahousu ("shit pants").
+The game is probably of Scandinavian or Nordic origin: it may be descended from the very similar Swedish game Vändtia ("turn ten") and it is quite closely related to the Finnish game Paskahousu ("shit pants").
 It is now known in many parts of the world, having been spread during the last decades of the 20th century by young travellers (backpackers) of all nationalities.

 Shithead is a beating game in which the players try to avoid being the last to get rid of all their cards.
 The loser typically suffers some forfeit such as having to make the tea, or at least has the job of shuffling and dealing the next hand.